 - Get the class and section number.

 - Note the books you will need.
 On the Schedule of Classes, this information is located at the bottom on the page.
 Required books are in blue, the other titles are recommended.
-Required books are mostly casebooks, but not always.
+Required books are usually casebooks.

 Ways to Purchase Course Books (print or electronic)

-- Go to the Schedule of Classes and copy and paste the links to the books needed for your class into a browser, to find electronic versions of your casebooks.
+- Go to the Schedule of Classes and copy and paste the links to the books needed for your class into your browser, to find electronic versions of your casebooks.

 - Go to the law school’s Bookstore website.

 You must have the course and section numbers to use this site.
 The class number on the Schedule of Classes is the course number.